RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 #### The Pod Network - Pod IP

-If the Internet is the outermost network in our milieu, the Pod network is the innermost.
-Let's create a pod an examine it's network features.
+If the Internet is the outermost network in our milieu, the host network is in the middle and the Pod network is the innermost.
+Let's create a pod and examine it's network features.

 Run an Apache Webserver container (`httpd`) in a pod on your Kubernetes cluster: